jongarrison/no-man-band/README.md

 A simple project to play around with midi and generative music.
-The recent inspiration is was a vague idea that it would be fun to have an OpenSCAD for music.
+The recent inspiration is a vague idea that it would be fun to have an OpenSCAD for music.
 Let's code in that direction.

-The project runs as an interactive repl
+The project runs as an interactive repl.
+You can see all of the commands by entering "global"

-#Setup
+# Setup

 npm install

-#Running:
+# Running:

 You'll need something that receives midi commands and plays sounds.
 [Plogue's Sforzand](https://www.plogue.com/products/sforzando.html) est magnifique.